moziboo/mmmelton-site/README.md

 - 08-25-2024-01 pulled in my pretend aws tool for running go functions like lambdas and added a dynamo call
 - 08-25-2024-02 we have our first usecase for the site framework.... kelly's portfolio site :0
 - 08-31-2024-01 added the json instructions to the go struct and pulled the user into the app component state
+- 09-02-2024-01 fyi you aren't handling the error scenario when the api is down in a graceful way
+- 09-02-2024-02 added a models package to naws that will define the dynamo entries for each type
+- 09-02-2024-03 I think it will help to have a .env file to load in config data